mfuentesg/transmission/README.md

 - [ ] Write unit tests
 - [ ] Add CI/CD for linting and tests
 - [ ] Improve README file
+- [ ] Add documentation to each function and reference to transmission fields